Bi-Coloured-Python-Rock-Snake/creature/README.md

 A coroutine is "exempted" from the current greenlet, and put into another, where it is executed.
 While a regular function takes its place.
 However, you should also provide a way for exempted coroutines to execute.
-There are 2 ways how you can do that:
+There are 2 ways how you can do that.

 **1. as_async wrapper**